FPMedia/codecapsules-docs/docs/deployment/how-to-deploy-mern-stack-application-to-production.md

 # How to Deploy a MERN Stack Application to Production on Code Capsules

-Deploy a MERN (MongoDB, Express, React, Node) stack application using a backend and data capsule for the full stack without a frontend capsule.
+Deploy a MERN (MongoDB, Express, React, Node) stack application using a backend and data capsule for a full stack application without the need for a frontend capsule.

 ## Getting Started

 This guide is a walkthrough on how to deploy a MERN stack application that accepts a name as input and displays a personalized message for the user.
 The example application we will use can be found on [Code Capsules' GitHub](https://github.com/codecapsules-io/mern-stack) account.

-Fork the project in the above mentioned repository to your own GitHub repository and link it with your Code Capsules account.
+Fork the project in the above mentioned repository to your own GitHub account and link the repository with your Code Capsules account.
+You can do this by clicking your username at the top right in Code Capsules, and choosing Edit Profile.
+Now you can click the GitHub button to link to the repo.

 ## Setting Up the Capsules